All GLP-1 medications from licensed 503A pharmacies Browse Products

 Possible Direct Drug Effects

 Some researchers have suggested that GLP-1 receptor agonists may also have a direct effect on gallbladder motility.
 GLP-1 receptors are present in the gallbladder, and activating them may reduce gallbladder contractions, contributing to bile stasis.
-However, this direct pharmacological contribution is considered secondary to the weight-loss-driven mechanism.
+But this direct pharmacological contribution is considered secondary to the weight-loss-driven mechanism.

 Who Is at Higher Risk?